ANTOSzbk/akquinet-task/README.md

 ```

 After installation and executing run script project is available at http://localhost:4200.
-Project is also available remotely at https://akquinet-task.antoszbk.xyz/ - my personal website.
+Project is also available remotely at https://akquinet-task.antoszbk.xyz/ - my personal domain.

 ## Information